RichHorrocks/ethereum-stack-exchange-bounty-dapp/README.md

 ### Security Tools / Common Attacks
 * **Explain what measures you have taken to ensure that the contracts are no susceptible to common attacks**

+  See the above [Security and Common Attack Mitigation](#security-and-common-attack-mitigation) section.

 ### Library / EthPM
 * **At least one of the projec contacts includes an import from a library/contract or an EthPM package**